-A oneM2M response primitive is serialized using the rules given in clause 8 of [3] applied to m2m:responsePrimitive defined in clause 6.4.2 of oneM2M TS-0004 [3].
+A oneM2M response primitive is serialized using the rules given in clause 8 of [3] applied to m2m:responsePrimitive defined in clause 6.4.2 [3].

 In particular, each response primitive shall include the Response Status Code parameter to indicate success or failure of the operation and the Request Identifier parameter.